The Great Piggy Bank Robbery: Plot

+On a farm, Daffy Duck eagerly awaits his new Dick Tracy comic book, rushing to read it as soon as it arrives.
+Knocking himself out while imagining himself as "Duck Twacy", he embarks on a comical detective adventure.
+Mistaking ordinary objects for criminals, like a mousehole for the hideout of "Mouse Man," Daffy finds himself pursued by a colorful array of villains, including Snake Eyes, 88 Teeth, Hammerhead, Pussycat Puss, Bat Man, Double Header, Pickle Puss, Pumpkin Head, Neon Noodle, Jukebox Jaw, Wolfman and Rubber Head.

+In a chaotic showdown, Daffy manages to outwit the villains with slapstick tactics, including turning Neon Noodle into a neon sign.
+Finally, he recovers the stolen piggy banks, including his own, and wakes up on the farm, unwittingly kissing a real pig.
+Recoiling in horror, Daffy flees, leaving the enamored pig declaring her love for him in amusement.

 Legacy

 Animation historian Steve Schneider said of this picture:

 Animator John Kricfalusi (creator of Ren and Stimpy) called The Great Piggy Bank Robbery his favorite cartoon: "I saw this thing and it completely changed my life, I thought it was the greatest thing I'd ever seen, and I still think it is."

 The Great Piggy Bank Robbery was the first of several cartoons in which Daffy Duck would do a parody of a well-known character, but the only one in which he was actually competent.
 In other take-offs, such as The Scarlet Pumpernickel, he was somewhat buffoonish, though still able to intimidate the villains.
 But, in later stories such as Stuporduck, Boston Quackie, Robin Hood Daffy and Deduce, You Say? (in which he played "Doorlock Holmes"), Daffy was hopelessly outmatched.

 In 1994, it was voted No. 16 of the 50 Greatest Cartoons of all time by members of the animation field.